How do I create a custom transaction template?

 • The instrumentType emitting these events.

-• The dedicated scope (storage location).
+• The dedicated template scope (storage location).
 This is created if it does not exist.
 Note you cannot add a template to the protected default scope.

 2. In the body of the API request, specify: